 Yet many children I have taught have struggled with reading.

 So why is this the case?
 Why do children have such different experiences when they're learning how to read?

-There's actually no mystery about it.
-The research shows very clearly that children with strong oral language skills who have been read to often as pre-schoolers learn to read much more easily and quickly than children who don't have these two advantages.
+There's actually no mystery about the factors that influence a child's experience of learning how to read.
+The research shows very clearly that children with strong oral language skills who have been read to often as babies and pre-schoolers learn to read much more easily and quickly than children who don't have these two advantages.

 Here's a list of the nine skills children learn on their way to becoming capable independent readers:

 Educators call the process of developing these nine skills emergent literacy.

 If you're thinking that this all sounds a bit complicated, you're not alone.
 I'm a primary school teacher and I think they sound complicated too!

 And the truth is that these terms and the work the brain does to develop these skills is very complex.
 However, as I wrote earlier, the good news is that these are complex names for a series of skills most of which develop normally in children who are cared for and whose parents read aloud to them regularly from an early age.

 So while it's kind of nice to know about those skills, you don't need to remember them or to do anything specific to teach them.

 Many people think that learning how to read is something that happens at school when children are about five or six but the learning-how-to-read journey takes several years and actually begins a long time before a child starts school.